 Please read these instructions carefully before hanging this wall covering.
 It is advisable that a professional decorator is used.

 Before cutting and hanging this wallcovering, ensure that all rolls have the same batch reference, are in good condition, have no shade variation and that no other faults are present.
 Please ensure that there are enough rolls to complete the job.

 Do not assume that the wallcovering will come off the roll the correct way up.

 Always refer to the pattern book or check with the retailer.

 Examination before hanging is the buyer’s responsibility.
 No claim can be accepted for hanging incorrect wallcoverings or after wallcoverings have been cut and hung showing defects which were apparent at the time of hanging.
 In the event of any complaint, please quote the design reference and batch number on this label.

-Walls should be clean, dry and even.
+Walls should be clean, dry and even, with no dark smudges.
 Remove any old wallcovering and loose paint and scrape off powdery, flaky surfaces.
 Roughen painted surfaces with sandpaper.
 Absorbent surfaces should be prepared with an oil based primer ensuring it dries completely before continuing.
 New plaster should be allowed to dry out completely.

 Pasting and Hanging

 This is a ‘paste the wall product’.
 The decorator should paste the wall and not the back of the wallcovering.
-A premium quality tub adhesive, or an equivalent good quality pH neutral, solvent-free, fungicide protected, light grade adhesive should be used.
+A premium quality tub adhesive, or an equivalent good quality pH neutral, solvent-free, fungicide protected, light grade adhesive is highly recommended.